atteneder/glTFast/Documentation~/ImportRuntime.md

 If you load many glTF files at once, by default they won't be aware of each other and collectively might block the main game loop for too long.

 You can solve this by using a common "defer agent".
-It decides if work should continue right now or at the next game loop iteration. *glTFast* comes with two defer agents
+It decides if work should continue right now or at the next game loop iteration. *Unity glTFast* comes with two defer agents

 - `TimeBudgetPerFrameDeferAgent` for stable frame rate
 - `UninterruptedDeferAgent` for fastest, uninterrupted loading